My new boyfriend isn’t ready to have sex with me yet; he wants to take things slow.

 And I can't stand it when people don't.

-Which means I'm looking to people to make myself feel good.
+Which ultimately means I'm using people to make myself feel better.
 When people like me, I feel good about myself.
 When people don't like me, I feel bad.

 Self Love Is An Inside Job